pulumi/docs/content/registry/packages/aws-native/how-to-guides/aws-native-ts-s3-folder.md

 title: "Host a Static Website on Amazon S3 with the AWS Native Provider | TypeScript"
 h1: "Host a Static Website on Amazon S3 with the AWS Native Provider"
 linktitle: "Host a Static Website on Amazon S3 with the AWS Native Provider"
-meta_desc: "Host a Static Website on Amazon S3 with the AWS Native Provider how-to guide using ts"
+meta_desc: "Host a Static Website on Amazon S3 with the AWS Native Provider How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: aws-native
 language: ts